sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Enter Elixir.
 In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
-Of course you can have tons of asynchronous stuff happening, but they are indeed all blocking.
-But blocking is not the problem, the expense & overhead of the process is.
+Of course you can have tons of asynchronous stuff happening, but they all need to wait for I/O or disk they would all block.
+But blocking is not the problem - *the expense & overhead of the process is*

 With true pre-emptive multi-processing you don't have to think about where to break up your code because of long-running tasks etc. And an errant processes